Fun Fact Questions

 Interstate 90 – it is nearly 3,100 miles long and runs from Seattle, Washington to Boston, Massachusetts.
 Interstate 80 is the second longest interstate, running from Teaneck, New Jersey to San Francisco, California for a total of 2,909 miles.

 Have trucks ever run on only batteries?

 Yes!
-Using electric to power vehicles is not a new idea.
-There as a 1911 truck in the museum collection that ran on 10 large wet cell batteries.
+Using electricity to power vehicles is not a new idea.
+The 1911 Walker in the museum’s collection ran on 10 large wet cell batteries.
 This truck could travel 50 miles on a charge.